 The following text was published in 1981.

 The Peloponnesian Folklore Foundation has been awarded the title of European Museum of the Year (1981).
-The award ceremony took place on the 15th of April, in Stockholm.
+The award ceremony took place on the April 15, 1982, in Stockholm.
 This distinction constitutes a very special honour for our country, since 41 European countries competed for the three prizes awarded in this contest, which has been held every year, since 1977.

 We may mention for the information of our readers, that the following museums have been awarded this title, to date: The Ironbridge Gorge Museum Trust, Great Britain, in 1977, Schloss Rheydt Municipal Museum, Monchengladbach, F.R.G., in 1978, Musee Camarguais, Arles, France, in 1979 and State Museum «Het Catharijneconvent, Utrecht, Holland, in 1980.

 It is worth nothing that the competition was particularly close between the Museum of Musical Instruments of Stockholm and the Museum of the Peloponnesian Folklore Foundation.
-The prize was finally won by Greece, not only for the exhibition entitled “Production, Processing and Application of Natural Fabres in Greece”, which was held, during the past year, at the Museum of the Peloponnesian Folklore Foundation, but mainly because of the manifold activities of the Foundation in the area of tradition.
+The prize was finally won by Greece, not only for the exhibition entitled “Production, Processing and Application of Natural Fabres in Greece”, which was held, during the past year, at the Museum of the PFF (now BPF), but mainly because of the manifold activities of the Foundation in the area of tradition.

 Among the museums taking part in this year’s competition were the Musée Communal de la ville de Bruxelles (Belgium), Folk Art Museum (Yeroskipou, Cyprus), Nationalmuseet (Denmark), Burgher’s House, Helsinki City Museum (Finland), Musée de Préhistoire Île-de-France (France), Historisches Museum (Germany), London Transport Museum (Great Britain), The Peggy Guggenheim Collection (Italy), etc.